Muhammadu Dikko Yusufu: Early life and education

 Yusufu started work at the Katsina Native Authority serving as Assistant District Officer in Ilorin Province from 1949 to 1954.
 Yusufu rose to the position of Inspector General of the Nigerian Police, a post he held from 1975 to 1979 during the military rule of Generals Murtala Mohammed and Olusegun Obasanjo.
 He was appointed chairman of Nigeria Liquefied Natural Gas (NLNG) in 1994.

 In 1998, he registered Movement for Democracy and Justice as a political party and in 1999 and 2003, he ran as a presidential candidate on its platform.
 In the December 1998 local government elections, the party came 4th and won 83 councilor seats in 21 States of the Federation and Chairmanship of Warri in Delta State, Hadejia in Jigawa State and Bama in Borno.

 Yusufu was chairman of Nigeria LNG in 1994, when a consortium led by Halliburton's KBR subsidiary was bidding for a contract to construct a LNG export facility in competition with the US corporation Bechtel.
 In a letter to Yusufu in September 1994, the oil minister Don Etiebet said that the NLNG board had "seriously tinkered with the integrity of the pending contract award".
 He considered that there had been breaches of commercial confidentiality, that may have benefited the consortium led by KBR.

-During a probe into alleged bribes by KBR, a London-based consultant, Mr Jeffrey Tesler said he had advanced money to Muhammadu Dikko Yusufu in the form of a repayable loan.
+During a probe into alleged bribes by KBR, a London-based consultant, Jeffrey Tesler said he had advanced money to Muhammadu Dikko Yusufu in the form of a repayable loan.

 The $70,000 loan was made during a visit by Yusufu to London in 1998 or 1999.

 Attempts were made to implicate US Vice-President Dick Cheney in the corruption scandal, which involved over $180m of bribes on behalf of a consortium led by Halliburton.

+Political activities

 He joined National Council of Nigeria and the Cameroons (NCNC) in 1950, and Northern Elements Progressive Union (NEPU) in 1951 but gave up politics when he joined the Northern Regional Service.
 In the second republic after retirement from police he became a member of the People's Redemption Party.
 Yusufu indicated interest to contest the Presidential elections under the Grassroots Democratic Movement in Nigeria during the period of transition to democracy launched by General Sani Abacha in 1997–1998.
 The Party had a left-wing orientation.

 In 2000, he became chairman of the Arewa Consultative Forum, a Northern cultural and political association.